ErpNetDocs/tech/modules/financials/accounting/index.md

 #### Vouchers

-Represent the formalized, finalized accounting documents that are ready to be posted.
+Represents transactional accounting documents that have been finalized and posted, serving as the official record for general ledger entries.
+They can reference a default document that initiated the voucher creation.

 ![pictures](pictures/accounting_vouchers.png)

 #### **[Operations](https://docs.erp.net/tech/modules/financials/accounting/operations/index.html)**

-Generic accounting operations that do not follow a standard document flow, typically used for periodic or system-level adjustments.
+Represents system-level accounting processes or non-standard adjustments executed via specific documents.
+These transactions are typically automated or periodic procedures.

 ![pictures](pictures/accounting_operations.png)